moveit/moveit_robots/README.md

 moveit_robots
 =============

-MoveIt! configurations for different robots
+This repository contains configuration packages for different robots using MoveIt!